Algonquins of Barriere Lake

 The Barriere Lake Band Council adopts a resolution that ends the co-management contract.

 Chief Harry Wawatie resigns.
 Following a process to select a new band council, a divergence emerges on the issue of leadership.
-Each of two councils of elders announces its band council selection after two parallel selection processes.
+Each of two Councils of Elders announces its band council selection after two parallel selection processes.

 The appointment of the Third Party Manager is contested in the Federal Court by the Council of Elders, claiming Jean-Maurice Matchewan as chief.

-AANDC writes to the representatives of the two Band Councils and to their members to indicate that:
+INAC writes to the representatives of the two Band Councils and to their members to indicate that: